aqilc/clyde-infinity/wiki/commands.md

   },

   // How to use the command
-  u: "commandname [username]",
+  use: "commandname [username]",

   // Hidden from a regular user (Optional)
-  h: false,
+  hid: false,

   // Delete (Optional)
   del: false,